Andrea Kelley Newton City Councilor at-Large, Ward 3

 • Enhance Newton's open space and livability

-• Create more diverse and affordable housing
+• Create more diverse housing options

 • Expand services and support to ensure Newton continues to be a model of diversity for all residents